Dictator (Daron Malakian and Scars on Broadway album)

-Dictator is the second album by American rock band Daron Malakian and Scars on Broadway, released via Scarred for Life on July 20, 2018.
+Dictator is the second studio album by American rock band Daron Malakian and Scars on Broadway, released via Scarred for Life on July 20, 2018.

 Background

 Daron Malakian wrote, produced, and recorded the album over ten days in 2012.
 Dictator was officially announced on April 16, 2018.
-Regarding the delay of the album, Malakian stated "not knowing what's happening with System has kept me from putting my own stuff out.
+Regarding the delay of the album, Malakian stated "not knowing what's happening with System of a Down has kept me from putting my own stuff out.
 Too much time has passed, and I'm really excited to finally get some music out finally."
 Malakian stated that the new album could have been System of a Down music, however members of the band couldn't agree on musical direction.

 When the album was announced, the band was rebranded as "Daron Malakian and Scars on Broadway" (previously only known as Scars on Broadway).

 Malakian's father, Vartan, contributed the artwork for Dictator, as he did for the first Scars on Broadway album and System of a Down's Mezmerize and Hypnotize.